table

 Details

-For the second scenario: Creates an empty or initialized table of a fixed data type.
+• For the second scenario: Creates an empty or initialized table of fixed data types.

 Examples